farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM_Admin_Approval.md

 7. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the left-hand navigation pane, select **My Roles**.

 8. In the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed by default.
-Remember, in the prior task Holly assigned Patti as a member of the **PIM-Global-Admiistrators** group, which Holly later assigned as an eligible group for the Global Administrator role.
+Remember, in the prior task Holly assigned Patti as a member of the **PIM-Global-Administrators** group, which Holly later assigned as an eligible group for the Global Administrator role.
 As such, this role appears in the list of **Eligible assignments**.
 Under the **Action** column for the Global Administrator role, select **Activate**.

 9. In the **Activate - Global Administrator** pane, a warning message is displayed at the top of the pane indicating additional verification is required.
 Select this message, which is hyperlinked.